-The nominations of Members and appointment of Chairmen (except GPC, Business Advisory Committee and Committee on Rules, where the Chairman, Rajya Sabha is himself the Chairman of these Committees) are made by the Chairman, Rajya Sabha, based on an informal mechanism whereby the quota of each major party, on the basis of their numerical strength, is worked out in a meeting of Leaders of Parties convened by the Minister of Parliamentary Affairs and the names of Members are obtained from the respective Party Leaders.
-The nominations of Members from smaller parties (having a strength of less than 5) including nominated/independent Members are made by the Chairman, Rajya Sabha taking into account their individual preferences, if any, and their areas of interest/specialization.
-Casual vacancies in the Committees arising from time to time are filled up by the Chairman, Rajya Sabha and in case a vacancy is caused by a Member belonging to a major party (having a strength of 5 or more), the same is generally filled by nomination of a Member from the party to which the outgoing Member belonged and, for this purpose, suggestion is invited from the party leader.
-The quorum to constitute sittings of these Committees is by and large 50% of their Membership except the Committee on Subordinate Legislation and General Purposes Committee, where the quorum prescribed is nearly one third of their Membership.
+The nominations of Members and appointment of Chairmen (except GPC, Business Advisory Committee and Committee on Rules, where the Chairman, Rajya Sabha is himself the Chairman of these Committees) are made by the Chairman, Rajya Sabha, based on the guota of each Major Party (i.e., Parties having a strength of five or more Members), worked out on the basis of their numerical strength and the names of Members obtained from the respective Party Leaders.
+The nominations of Members from smaller parties (having a strength of less than 5) including nominated/independent Members are made by the Chairman.
+Rajya Sabha taking into account their individual preferences, if any, and their areas of interest/specialization.
+Casual vacancies in the Committees arising from time to time are filled up by the Chairman, Rajya Sabha and in case a vacancy is caused by a Member belonging to a Major Party, the same is generally filled by nomination of a Member from the party to which the outgoing Member belonged and, for this purpose, suggestion is invited from the party leader.
+The quorum to constitute sittings of these Committees is by and large 50% of their membership except the Committee on Subordinate Legislation and General Purposes Committee, where the quorum prescribed is nearly one-third of their membership.

 In so far as the General Purposes Committee (GPC) and the Committee on Ethics are concerned, the procedure is slightly different.
-Under Rule 279 (1) of the Rules of Procedure and Conduct of Business in the Council of States (Rajya Sabha), the Deputy Chairman, Rajya Sabha,

-Members of the panel of the Vice-Chairmen, Chairmen of all Standing Parliamentary Committees of the Council, leaders of recognized parties and groups in the Council are nominated to the Committee in addition to such other Members as may be nominated by the Chairman, Rajya Sabha.
+Under Rule 279 (1) of the Rules of Procedure and Conduct of Business in the Council of States (Rajya Sabha), the Deputy Chairman, Rajya Sabha, Members of the panel of the Vice-Chairmen, Chairmen of all Standing Parliamentary Committees of the Council, leaders of recognized parties and groups in the Council are nominated to the General Purposes Committee in addition to such other Members as may be nominated by the Chairman, Rajya Sabha.
 The Chairman, Rajya Sabha is the ex-officio Chairman of the Committee.
-This Committee is generally reconstituted after the process of reconstitution of the Department-related Parliamentary Standing Committees and the House Committees is over.
+This Committee is generally re-constituted after the process of re-constitution of the Department-related Parliamentary Standing Committees and the House Committees is over.

-As regards the Committee on Ethics, it is not reconstituted every year and though Rule 287(1) provides that the Chairman, Rajya Sabha shall, from time to time, nominate a Committee on Ethics consisting of ten Members, yet in actual practice, the leaders of major parties, as per their numerical strength in the House, are nominated to be the Members of the Committee and in case the leaders happen to be Ministers or otherwise cannot spare themselves, then the Deputy Leaders or Chief Whips/Whips of the parties are considered for nomination.
-After accommodating the leaders of major parties, if any vacancy is still left, then other Members from smaller parties/Nominated/Independent Members are nominated by the Chairman, Rajya Sabha on this Committee having regard to their areas of interest/specialisation.
+As regards the Committee on Ethics, it is not re-constituted every year and though Rule 287(1) provides that the Chairman, Rajya Sabha shall, from time to time, nominate a Committee on Ethics consisting of ten members, yet in actual practice, the leaders of Major Parties, as per their numerical strength in the House, are nominated to be the members of the Committee and in case the leaders happen to be Ministers or otherwise cannot spare themselves, then the Deputy Leaders or Chief Whips/Whips of the parties are considered for nomination.
+After accommodating the leaders of major parties, if any vacancy is still left, then other Members from smaller parties/Nominated/ Independent Members are nominated by the Chairman, Rajya Sabha on this Committee having regard to their areas of interest/specialization.
 Casual vacancies in the GPC and the Committee on Ethics are filled up in the same manner.
-Under Rule 288(1) the Chairman, Rajya Sabha also nominates the Chairman of the Committee on Ethics from amongst its Members.
+Under Rule 288(1) the Chairman, Rajya Sabha also nominates the Chairman of the Committee on Ethics from amongst its members.